minio/docs/source/reference/minio-mc-admin/mc-admin-policy-entities.rst

 .. end-mc-admin-policy-entities-desc

+.. versionchanged:: RELEASE.2023-05-27T05-56-19Z

+   This command only returns :ref:`minio-managed users and groups <minio-users>`.

+To list entities associated with an Active Directory or LDAP (AD/LDAP) configuration, use :mc-cmd:`mc idp ldap policy entities`.

 For example, you can list all of the users and groups attached to a policy or list all of the policies attached to a specific user or group.

 .. tab-set::